 Story Wise Women Themes

-Each night has a theme, themes are meant as prompt, guides, helpful for those of us stuck, not restrict or stump you.
+Each storytelling event has a theme.
+Themes are meant as prompts, guides, helpful for those of us stuck, not to restrict or stump you.
 Feel free to be creative and think outside the box, feel free to wander to a story that you feel drawn to tell.
 The themes are also very broad and most stories can be made to fit a theme if you want it to, but if you have a story knocking inside you that needs to be told and you think it has no connection to the theme, that is fine too.
-Here are the themes for 2018:
+Here are the themes for 2019: